openmc-dev/openmc/docs/source/methods/random_ray.rst

     \phi_{i,g}^{simulation} = \frac{Q_{i,g} }{\Sigma_{t,i,g}} + \frac{\sum\limits_{r=1}^{N_i} \Delta \psi_{r,g}}{\Sigma_{t,i,g} \frac{\sum\limits^{B}_{b}\sum\limits^{N_i}_{r} \ell_{b,r} }{B}}

 In practical terms, the "simulation averaged" estimator is virtually indistinguishable numerically from use of the true analytical volume to estimate this term.
+Note also that the term "simulation averaged" refers only to the volume/length treatment, the scalar flux estimate itself is computed fully again each iteration.

 There are some drawbacks to this method.
 Recall, this denominator volume term originally stemmed from taking a volume weighted integral of the angular flux, in which case the denominator served as normalized term for the numerator integral in Equation :eq:`integral`.
 Essentially, we have now used a different term for the volume in the numerator as compared to the normalizing volume in the denominator.
 The inevitable mismatch (due to noise) between these two quantities results in a significant increase in variance.
 Notably, the same problem occurs if using a tracklength estimate based on the analytical volume, as again the numerator integral and the normalizing denominator integral no longer match on a per-iteration basis.

 In practice, the simulation averaged method does completely remove the bias, though at the cost of a notable increase in variance.
-Empirical testing reveals that on most problems, the simulation averaged estimator does win out overall in numerical performance, as a much coarser quadrature can be used resulting in faster runtimes overall (due to the fixed cost of inactive batches).
+Empirical testing reveals that on most problems, the simulation averaged estimator does win out overall in numerical performance, as a much coarser quadrature can be used resulting in faster runtimes overall (due to the need to run many inactive batches).
 Thus, OpenMC uses the simulation averaged estimator in its random ray mode.

 ~~~~~~~~~~~~~~~
 Power Iteration